 2. Orient Phase: Prioritize Rapidly to Diagnose Pressing Problems and Size Up Opportunities.

 Next, in the OODA cycle, the organization must quickly analyze the critical information gathered during the Observe phase.
 This second phase, Orient, is basically an impact assessment driven by the need for speed.
 Indeed, businesses must do a rapid assessment during this phase because decision timing is both fleeting and essential.
 Specifically, many times opportunities are transitory and problem resolutions are time dependent.
 So, decision-makers must quickly prioritize what to assess with the information that they have available.
 Also, they need to determine the reliability of the data.
 This in turn will help leadership to determine whether they should move forward with a decision or not.
-Below I describe critical steps within the Orient phase.
+Below I describe critical ingredients and analytical steps within the Orient phase.

 “The signal is the truth.
 The noise is what distracts us from the truth.”